September 16, 2023 - Fredericksburg, TX

 The Admiral Nimitz Foundation is excited to welcome you back to this year’s Annual Symposium.
-Learn about the events and turning points that happened in 1942.
-Entitled “1942: The Perilous Year” explores how that year was truly the hinge point of all of WWII.
-Join us either in person or virtually on Friday, September 16th, and Saturday, September 17th to experience the opportunity of sharing information, insights, and questions.
-The event will be held in the National Museum of the Pacific War's newly renovated ballroom in the Historic Nimitz Hotel at 340 E. Main Street, Fredericksburg, Texas.
+The focus this year will be on Japan's occupation of Asia.
+Entitled “Occupation: The Legacy of the Asiatic Pacific War” we will explore the nuanced ramifications of the Japanese occupation.
+We hope that you will join us either in person or virtually on Saturday, September 16th to experience the opportunity of sharing information, insights, and questions.
+The event will be held in the National Museum of the Pacific War's Historic Nimitz Ballroom at 340 E. Main Street, Fredericksburg, Texas.

 WHO SHOULD ATTEND

 All who have a general to professional interest in the periods around World War II in the Pacific.
 We especially recommend this symposium to educators, historians, and members of organizations that study these periods.